UnacceptableBehaviour/00_flask/README.md

 The empty place holder has the follow link: http://127.0.0.1:5000/20190101_171835_venison_wellington_turkey_croquette.jpg

-Need to create a folder static which is where it finds these files, and the .css file
+Need to create a folder static which is where it finds these files, and the .css files (and .js file which incedentally also get cached)

 # REFERENCES